kiwipxl/keep-lite/README.md

 # keep-lite
-Development is still early days - check back later!
+A lite version of Google Keep built in React/node.

-## TODO
+## Local Development
-- Replace rich text editor with https://github.com/jpuri/react-draft-wysiwyg
+# Client
-- Max char and newline limitations on title editor
+Run `npm install` && `npm run dev`.

-## Development
+Client will be hosted at localhost:3000.

-Follow these instructions to setup your local development environment:
+# Server

-## Client
+1. Download and install postgresql.
+Setup a local database and set the following environment variables:

-Run `npm install && npm run dev`.
+PGUSER: your_username

-## Server
+PGHOST: your_host
-* Download and install postgresql.
-Create a database with the following properties:
+PGPASSWORD: your_password
-User: postgres
+PGPORT: your_port

-Host: database
+2. Run `npm install` && `npm run dev`

-Password: postgres
+Server will be hosted at localhost:4000.

-Port: 5432
+## Building

-* Run `npm install && npm run dev`
+To build production Docker containers, run `docker-compose up` in the root folder.